kodosa7/new-portfolio/README.md

 with the goal of finding a job as a frontend web developer.

-The page contains sub-pages with details of my work and links to both GitHub sources and live versions.
+The page contains sub-pages with details of my work and links to both GitHub repositories and live versions.

-Technologies used:
+## Technologies used
 -   HTML
 -   CSS (BEM methodology)
 -   JavaScript